AustralianBioCommons/2025-ABACBS-workshop/_episodes/20-vscode_setup.md

 - Install VSCode
 - Install VSCode extensions
 - Connect to Setonix HPC
+- Learn how to remote access Setonix
+- Learn about Pawsey-specific user shortcuts and their meanings
+- Set up the working environment by downloading lesson materials
 keypoints:
 - Before the workshop, you must have `VSCode` and the relevant extensions installed, and be able to connect to the Setonix HPC.
+- Logging on to Pawsey systems uses SSH (secure shell)
 ---